contigiani/hvs/README.md

 1. Define an ejection method/mechanism as a subclass of EjectionModel

 2. Create an instantaneous ejection sample.
 Because the ejection rate (# HVS per unit time) is assumed constant, the expected flight time and age at observation can also be sampled at this time.

 3. Propagate the sample in the Galaxy using the propagate() method.

+4. Compute the GRVS photometry using the photometry() method

+5. Have fun with the HVS sample!

 ### Ejection models
 The classes `Rossi2017` and `Contigiani2018` inside `ejection.py` are two examples of pre-modelled ejection methods.

 The class `EjectionModel` is the basic structure every ejection model class should be based on.
-Custom ejection models should follow the same structure.
+Custom ejection models should be subclasses and follow the same structure.

 ### Examples and more
 See the `examples/` directory for some basic scripts.

 - `myfirstcatalog.py` shows the basic workings of the class HVSsample() and Rossi2017()

 - `split.py` shows how the orbit propagation and be parallelized over multiple machines or processes.

 - `RossiContigianicomparison.py` is a comparison between the two sampling methods for these ejection mechanisms.

 ## References

-* Contigiani+ (in prep.)

-* Marchetti+ (in prep.)
+* O. Contigiani, Rossi E. M., Marchetti T.  (in prep.)

+* Marchetti T., O. Contigiani, Rossi E. M., Albert J. G., Brown A. G. A., Sesana A., 2018, MNRAS ([arxiv](https://arxiv.org/abs/1711.11397))

 * Rossi E. M., Kobayashi S., Sari R., 2014, ApJ ([arxiv](https://arxiv.org/abs/1307.1134))